edespino/cloudberry-site/docs/sql-stmts/create-index.md

 ## Compatibility

-`CREATE INDEX` is a Cloudberry Database extension to the SQL standard.
+`CREATE INDEX` is a Apache Cloudberry extension to the SQL standard.
 There are no provisions for indexes in the SQL standard.

 ## See also